TheVicBro/portfolio/README.md

 # Victor Chung's Portfolio

 Welcome to my portfolio website!
-This project showcases my work and skills as a Full Stack Developer.
+This project showcases my work and skills as a Full Stack Engineer.
 It's built with Next.js and deployed on Vercel.

 ## Table of Contents